esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/EDMInstall.png" alt="alt text" style="max-width:200px;"/>

-You may then see a screen to accept specific terms from Google regarding Esper managing your device.
-Click ACCEPT & CONTINUE.
+A screen may display asking you to accept specific terms from Google regarding Esper managing your device.
+Click 'ACCEPT & CONTINUE.'

 <img src="./assets/NewConsole/AcceptContinue.png" alt="alt text" style="max-width:200px;"/>

-The Esper agent will now start and you’ll see a series of screens as Esper prepares for the enrollment.
+The Esper agent will now start, and a series of screens will display as Esper prepares for the enrollment.

 <img src="./assets/NewConsole/StartingServices.png" alt="alt text" style="max-width:200px;"/>